geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

 .. _choose_ami-label:

 In the EC2 console, click on "AMIs" (Amazon Machine Images) under "IMAGES" on the left navigation bar.
-Then select "Public images" and search for **ami-08c83a8b3ebd20b63** or **GEOSChem_tutorial_20180926** – that's the system with GEOS-Chem installed.
+Then select "Public images" and search for ``ami-06f4d4afd350f6e4c`` or ``GEOSChem_with_GCHP_12.1.1_tutorial_20181216`` – that's the system with both the classic and the `High-Performance <http://wiki.seas.harvard.edu/geos-chem/index.php/GEOS-Chem_HP>`_ versions of GEOS-Chem installed.
 Select it and click on "Launch".

 .. figure:: img/search_ami.png

-An AMI full specifies the "software" side of your virtual server, including the operating system, software libraries, and default data files.
+An AMI fully specifies the "software" side of your virtual server, including the operating system, software libraries, and default data files.
 Then it's time to specify the "hardware" side, mostly about CPUs.

 You can select from a large number of CPU types at "Step 2: Choose an Instance Type".
-In this toy example, choose "Memory optimized"-"r5.large" which meets the minimal hardware requirement for GEOS-Chem:
+In this toy example, choose ``Memory optimized``-``r5.large`` which meets the minimal hardware requirement for GEOS-Chem (To also test GCHP, use at least ``r5.2xlarge`` to provide enough memory):

 .. figure:: img/choose_instance_type.png